From the province of Lower Saxony to Berlin

 Escape across the Atlantic

-Goldschmidt fled to Switzerland on 15 April 1933.
+Goldschmidt flees to Switzerland on 15 April 1933.
 The Berlin tax office demands over 1.8 million Reichsmark Reichsfluchtsteuer from him.
-He later travelled on to New York via England.
+He later travels on to New York via England.
 He tells the American authorities that he arrived in New York harbour on the Queen Mary on 2 November 1936.

 A school for ‚Reichsführerinnen‘

-In 1938, Dresdner Bank sold Villa Goldschmidt in Neubabelsberg to the National Socialists, who used it for training purposes.
+In 1938, Dresdner Bank sell Villa Goldschmidt in Neubabelsberg to the National Socialists, who use it for training purposes.

 Brandenburg State Main Archive Potsdam, 36 A (II), No. 12990. public domain. 🔍 Hover over the image to enlarge